Is a poop tray worth it?

 When I was designing our first chicken coop I was fascinated by the idea of building a removeable poop tray into the final version.
-This is where you create a slatted floor to your henhouse and put a cleanout tray beneath it.
-The hens’ droppings fall through the slats and collect in a tray for removal.
+This is where you create a slatted or wire floor to your henhouse and put a cleanout tray underneath it.
+The hens’ droppings then fall through the openings and collect in a tray for removal.
 Another variation I’ve seen is a raised henhouse where the entire floor is removabale (or at least tippable).

 But I wanted to design a coop with ample, waist-high access to the henhouse.
 No part of the henhouse would be beyond arm’s reach.
 So while the poop tray might have been an elegant solution to a problem — it was a problem that our coop wasn’t going to have.

-To clean the henhouse on The Garden Coop, we simply open the large henhouse access door and brush everything out into the run area where it mixes with the straw and droppings in the run and begins composting in place.
-We then add some fresh straw to the henhouse.
+To clean out the henhouse on The Garden Coop, we simply open the large henhouse access door and brush everything out into the run area where it mixes with the pine shavings and droppings in the run and begins composting in place.
+We then add some fresh shavings to the henhouse.
 That’s it.
 Some people will paint the floor of the henhouse or cover it with linoleum.

 • Raise the henhouse

-• Have that access open near or into the run
+• Have that access near or into the run

-If your design requires a built-in poop tray, then please, for the health and happiness of all involved, put one in.
-If not, then save your money and time for the added features that really make a difference.
+Now, if your design requires a built-in poop tray, then please, for the health and happiness of all involved, put one in!
+If not, save your money and time for the added features that really make a difference.

 Facebook